flicus/vertx-telegram-bot-api/README.md

       }
   }
 ```
-Here, with @BotCommand annotation we saying this is bot command, and with regexp parameter we saying what kind of message sent by user will invoke execute() method of this command.
+Here, with @BotCommand annotation we saying this is bot command, and with message parameter we saying what kind of message sent by user will invoke execute() method of this command.
+Message parameter is an regular expression to match with telegram message text from the user.
 In this example this message starting with "/hello".

 Next we need to say to our bot to use command manager:
 ```java